 Schedule Your Home Inspection Online with AA Home Inspection if your home is located in Northern Kentucky or SW Ohio.

 The Responsibilities of a Home Inspector

 Inspectors should follow a nationally accepted set of inspection standards.
 The American Society of Home Inspectors (ASHI) Standards of Practice dates to 1976 and is used by many inspectors today.
-Keep in mind that the Standards only represents a minimum level of performance.
-Many inspectors perform inspections that goes above and beyond these standards.
+Keep in mind that the Standards only represent a minimum level of performance.
+Many inspectors perform inspections that go above and beyond these standards.

 A Home Inspector’s Experience Level Means Everything

 The impact of an inexperienced inspector can irreparably damage the real estate transaction and the reputation of the home being inspected.
 A haphazard observation statement can cause unnecessary alarm for the buyer and possibly cause the deal to fall through altogether.

 Once an inspection error has occurred it is almost impossible to correct the damage that has been caused.
 The buyer’s confidence in the property has been compromised, and in many cases cannot be restored.
 The home inspection report can also become part of the Disclosure Statement for the home making it even harder to sell.

 The inspector should also take into consideration the experience level of the buyer and conduct the inspection accordingly.
 The home inspection should be modeled to suit each individual client’s background and needs.